HelloYeew/blog-hexo/source/about/index.md

 # Why move to new site?

 Sometimes I need more 'color' in my blog.
 Narrative theme is awesome, and I love it too, so I decide to make it as `an old blog` and when I want to upload a new post I will upload in both site.
+(And I want to move my blog to GitHub pages too.)

 You can see my old blog [here](https://old-blog.helloyeew.dev/)